 If you are experiencing problems with your child custody arrangement as a result of the COVID-19 pandemic, the legal team at Sullivan Law & Associates can provide the legal guidance you need to overcome these challenges.
 Backed by more than four decades of combined experience, our team has what it takes to create the personalized legal solutions you need to achieve your goals and protect your best interests.

-Contact our law office today at (949) 565-2793 to request a free initial consultation with one of our compassionate attorneys.
+Contact our law office today at (949) 565-2793 to request an initial consultation with one of our compassionate attorneys.
 We are conducting all new and existing consultations via phone or email due to COVID-19.